St Michael and All Angels Church, Mottram: Interior

 The oldest item in the church is the barrel-shaped Norman font.
 Above the chancel arch are painted panels containing the Ten Commandments, the Lord's Prayer and Creed, together with a painting of Moses and Aaron.
 The alabaster pulpit of 1885 is by Harry Hems.
 The brass chandelier is dated 1755.
 The stained glass windows include one by Kempe.

 The Hollingworth Chapel is now used as a choir vestry and meeting room, the organ having been replaced by an electronic instrument in 1998.
 In the chapel is a white marble monument to Reginald Bretland who died in 1703.
 The Staveley Chapel contains two sandstone effigies which are thought to be those of Sir Ralph Staveley (or Staveleigh) and his wife dating from the early 15th century.
+There is also a memorial in memory of police officers Nicola Hughes and Fiona Bone who were murdered in the parish in 2012.
 There is a ring of eight bells which were cast in 1910 by John Taylor and Company.
 The parish registers date from 1559 for marriages and burials and from 1562 for baptisms.